Mevagissey, Cornwall

 The Eden Project, Lost Gardens of Heligan, Mevagissey Museum, World of Model Railways, Mevagissey Harbour Aquarium, The Old Pilchard Cellars, The 15th Century Church at Gorran, Polmassick Vineyard, Caerhays Castle, Dodman Point.

-By Rail (enquiries 0845 484950) - there are full Inter City services to St. Austell, 5 miles north of Mevagissey.By Road - the motorway system feeding into the M5 brings traffic swiftly to Exeter, where a choice of routes presents itself - A38 or A30.By Coach - country-wide via Plymouth.
-Regular National Express services (08705 808080) to St. Austell.
-By Air - to Newquay on Air South West services from London Gatwick.
-Tel: 0870 241 6830 for details.
+By Rail - there are full Inter City services to St. Austell, 5 miles north of Mevagissey.By Road - the motorway system feeding into the M5 brings traffic swiftly to Exeter, where a choice of routes presents itself - A38 or A30.By Coach - country-wide via Plymouth.
+Regular National Express services to St. Austell.
+By Air - to Newquay.
 By Ferry - for those coming from the Continent, there is a choice of ferry-link from Roscoff in France or Santander in Spain - both to nearby Plymouth.
 Buses run from St. Austell to Mevagissey every half hour mon - sat and every hour sundays and Bank Holidays.
 The Bus station adjoins the Train station.
 Taxis are also available from the station 24 hrs.

 Banks